 Even among the most disciplined consumers, few achieve the highest credit score possible.
 In fact, less than 1.5 percent of Americans are able to attain an 850 credit score, according to FICO.
 Even then, credit scores change all the time, so it’s not likely that any one person is maintaining an 850 FICO credit score — or Experian credit score or any other score — 100 percent of the time.

 How to Get the Highest Credit Score Possible

 Improving your credit score is a matter of building healthy financial habits and keeping your debt-to-income ratio low.
-Katie Ross, education and development manager for American Consumer Credit Counseling, a nonprofit that educates consumers on identity theft, credit, debt and budgeting, offered a few key tips for consumers looking to improve their credit scores.
+Katie Ross, education and development and housing manager for American Consumer Credit Counseling, a nonprofit that educates consumers on identity theft, credit, debt and budgeting, offered a few key tips for consumers looking to improve their credit scores.

 You should avoid using your credit card if you’re in a financial bind.
 “Finance charges and other fees will add to your debt burden,” Ross said.
-However, even using your credit card when times get tough is preferable to a home equity loan.

 Don’t get into the habit of making minimum payments.
 “If you pay only the minimum, it will take a long time to pay off your debt,” said Ross.
 “For example, if you owe $5,000 on an account with 18% APR, making 2-percent payments will take over 44 years to pay off.
 Also, you will have paid $12,431 in interest.”